310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% img /img/es/eventstory/sweethalloween/sweethome8_1.jpg %}

 {% bubble Madara %}
-That aside… Why a horror movie?
-How about we watch something we can all enjoy instead, like an action movie?
+Anyway, that aside… Why a horror movie?
+How about we watch something we can aaall enjoy instead, like an action movie?
 {% endbubble %}

 {% bubble Chiaki mgn %}
-Y-yeah!
+Y-Yeah!
 I like that idea!
 Let’s watch *Ganbare Robocon* or something!
 It’s really heart-warming!!
 {% endbubble %}

 {% bubble Tomoya %}
 But we’re going to be participating in Halloween Party, right?
 And Halloween’s all about dressing up as ghosts and monsters.

-So we’re watching horror movies to take note of how to how to act more monster-like.
+So we’ll watch horror movies to take note of how to act more monster-like.

 Us Ra*bits do stuff like this often so we can take notes on how to do things.
 {% endbubble %}

 {% bubble Mitsuru %}
 Yeah, yeah!
-We watch a lot of stuff with animals in it!
+We watch a lotta stuff with animals in it!
 Not much happens in them, though, so I get sleepy watching them! ♪
 {% endbubble %}

 {% bubble Midori %}